Double Machine Learning and Automated Confounder Selection -- A Cautionary Tale

 \section{Discussion}

-In this paper, we demonstrated the sensitivity of automated confounder selection using double machine learning approaches to the inclusion of bad controls in the conditioning set.
-In our simulations, only when covariates are strictly exogenous, DML shows superior performance to naive LASSO.
-Furthermore, our empirical application illustrates that a non-negligible bias can already occur with a small number of endogenous variables in an otherwise much larger feature space.
+In this paper, we demonstrate the sensitivity of automated confounder selection using double machine learning approaches to the inclusion of bad controls in the conditioning set.
+In our simulations, only when covariates are strictly exogenous, DML shows superior performance to na\"ive LASSO.
+In all other cases it performs equally poorly or worse.
+Furthermore, our empirical application illustrates that a non-negligible bias can already occur with a small number of endogenous variables in an otherwise much larger covariate space.

-We believe that these results ultimately limit the usefulness of DML for automated confounder selection.
-In high-dimensional settings, with a large number of covariates, unintentionally including bad controls in the estimation could happen quite frequently.
-Moreover, simple rules of thumb, such as only considering pre-treatment variables for the conditioning set, do not offer adequate safeguards against this problem.
+These results highlight why it may be problematic to use machine learning techniques for the automatic selection of control variables in regression settings.
+While the ability to deal with a large set of potential controls in an automated fashion can add to the plausibility of selection-on-observable assumptions, there is an increasing chance that bad controls might be included unintentionally if the covariate space grows large.
+Automated approaches thus turn out to be a double-edged sword, in particular if the number of control variables becomes so large that the researcher is unable to provide a sufficient theoretical discussion for each of them.
+We show that simple rules of thumb, such as restricting the conditioning set to only pre-treatment variables, do not offer adequate safeguards against this problem.